Amarfas/FateGrandFarm/README.md

 As an example, if only 2 values are given, 'Lotto 3' will use the 1st Run Cap.
 If there are 3 or more values, 'Lotto 3' will use the 3rd Run Cap.
 'Raids' work the same.

-## Upkeep and Making Your Own CSVs
+## Upkeep
-Similar to how the 'Event Quest' tab from my ['FGO Efficiency' google sheet](https://docs.google.com/spreadsheets/d/1CDQYB2Oa3YT1gfD6eT3hqRR7sVshQIQMKB_BOqDzTRU/) was used to produce the relevant Event '.csv's, the 'APD' and 'Calc' '.csv' files in the 'Data Files' Folder
+Similar to how the 'Event Quest' tab from the ['FGO Efficiency'](https://docs.google.com/spreadsheets/d/1CDQYB2Oa3YT1gfD6eT3hqRR7sVshQIQMKB_BOqDzTRU/) google sheet was used to produce the relevant Event '.csv's, the 'APD' and 'Calc' tabs were used to produce the relevant '.csv' files in the 'Data Files' Folder.

+## Making Your Own Readable CSVs

 What follows is a lengthy description of how the 'APD', 'Calc', and 'Event' '.csv's are read by FGF ('Fate/Grand Farm') in case you wanted to make your own from scratch rather than downloading the corresponding file from the google sheet, you could also just read the Python code.